Bugle 4017 – Evolution special

 What about an air-conditioned mall in Dubai?

-Yes, I think I've talked about this before on the beautiful ice hockey rink in the shopping mall in Dubai.
+Another ice hockey rink in the shopping mall in Dubai.
+Mammoth's going to adore that.

-There can be miracles if you believe and no matter how many slaves have to die in the process.
+There can be miracles if you believe no matter how many slaves have to die in the process.

-So, um, you know, work for the pyramids.
+So, um, yeah, work for the pyramids.
+Why change a winning formula?
+So

-oh, anyway, um, the Professor George Church involved in this
+anyway, um, the Professor George Church involved in this

-project to bring back um the lethal flesh-eating mammoth from the dead.
+project to bring back the lethal flesh-eating mammoth from the dead.
+He's the Dickie Attenborough of

 this department of Buffins, right?

+our aim is, as you say, to create a hybrid elephant-mammoth embryo.
 Actually, it would be more like an elephant with a number of mammoth traits.

+It's basically an elephant with a number of mammoth traits.
 What you're going to do is dress up an elephant in a Viking outfit.

 That is not science, Helen.

 That's some kind of bizarre Rudyard Kipling-themed Safari Park stagdew gone too far.
+That sounds all right.

-Rodard Kipling-themed stack do gone too far.
+Rodard Kipling-themed stack to gone too far.

+That is an untapped economic market.
 Or maybe it's been tapped as much as it's ever going to be tapped.

 But basically, these are going to be elephants that are a bit hairier and have slightly smaller ears and more subcutaneous fat.
+Yeah.

 Well, I've often, there's so many times I've been looking at my elephant and thinking, oh,